TayoA/Azure-EventGrid-WebHook-Validator/README.md

 * The array contains only the validation event.
 Other events are sent in a separate request after you echo back the validation code.

 ## Usage
-Just run it using Python3 interpreter.
+Just run it using Python 2.7 interpreter.
 By default it runs on port 8080.
 You need to have a reverse proxy with SSL enabled (https is obligatory for Azure Event Grid WebHooks).